 Hand Whisk or Soap Making Stick Blender

 Even though a hand whisk is proven to reach the ‘trace’ stage, it’s often very time-consuming and usually takes over an hour.
-The hand held blender however can perform exactly the same task inside of a few minutes.
+The handheld blender however can perform exactly the same task inside of a few minutes.

-Soap Making Scales For Perfect measuring
+Scales For Perfect Measuring

-There’s a host of well-priced soap making scales available on Amazon.
-But basically all that’s required is an affordable kitchen scale that’s not too difficult to work with.
+There’s a host of well-priced soapmaking scales available these days.
+But basically all that’s required is an affordable digital kitchen scale with grams and ounces that’s not too difficult to work with.
+Digital scales are extremely precise, consistent and are by no means difficult to work with.

-Plastic or Wooden Soap Molds
+Plastic and Wooden Soap Molds

 There are literally hundreds of soap molds available on Amazon, but if you don’t have a specific soap mold any good size container will do.
 Durable plastic containers that possess a little ‘give’ in order to ease the soap out once it has set will make the best molds.
 There’s also no need to line these, a swift grease around using some solid oil from your recipe, and they are ready to go.